Boromir: Names and titles

-Interpretation
+Analysis

 Morality

 Boromir's desire for the Ring has been described as well-intentioned but uninformed by the potential danger.
 His perception of Middle-earth is biased by a belief that divine powers have chosen Gondor to lead the fight against evil.
 He is always eager to praise the great deeds of Gondor, including his own.
 Boromir's hubris makes him prey to the malign power of the Ring, and he seals his own doom when he attacks Frodo to seize it.
 He makes way thereby for Aragorn to become the future king of Gondor, in a manner similar to Virgil's character Turnus.
 He speaks of using the Ring in the service of Gondor, but his talk of "strength in a just cause" indicates, writes the Tolkien critic Tom Shippey, only how matters would begin.
 He comments that Boromir never quite says "the end justifies the means", though the thought makes his corrupted behaviour entirely believable.

 In Christian terms, Boromir atones for his assault on Frodo by single-handedly but vainly defending Merry and Pippin from orcs, which illustrates the Catholic theme of the importance of good intention, especially at the point of death.
 This is clear from Gandalf's statement: "But he [Boromir] escaped in the end....
 It was not in vain that the young hobbits came with us, if only for Boromir's sake."

 Boromir has been likened to other Tolkien characters such as Fëanor or Túrin Turambar who display vainglorious excess, a trait in leaders that Tolkien despised.
 The character of Boromir has been compared to the legendary medieval hero Roland.
 Both blow a horn in the distress of battle and both are eventually killed in the wilderness while defending their companions, although Roland is portrayed as blameless and heroic throughout.
 Further, Roland's death gives the appearance of signalling the end of the ruling dynasty.